Michael Francis Egan: Death and burial

-Although the main complaints between the bishop and the trustees were resolved, some salary disputes lingered into 1813.
+Although the main complaints between bishop and trustees were resolved, some salary disputes lingered into 1813.
 The conditions at St. Mary's worsened in 1814 with the election of new trustees who were more in conflict with Egan than the previous ones.
 Elsewhere in the diocese, Egan was more successful.
-In 1811, he made his most extensive visitation of his diocese, travelling as far west as Pittsburgh after stopping in Lancaster and Conewago.
+In about 1811, he made his most extensive visitation of his diocese, travelling as far west as Pittsburgh after stopping in Lancaster and Conewago.
 He continued to raise funds for the Catholic orphanage and opened a new parish, Sacred Heart, in Trenton, New Jersey, in 1813, which brought the total number of churches in the diocese to 16.

 Egan's health continued to decline, and he died on July 22, 1814.
 While 19th-century chroniclers suggest that it "may be said in all truth that Bishop Egan died of a broken heart," modern biographers believe that his health troubles more closely resembled tuberculosis.
 Egan was buried in St. Mary's churchyard.
-In 1869, after the construction of the Cathedral Basilica of Saints Peter and Paul on Logan Square, his remains were removed from there and reburied in a crypt along with those of his successor in the see of Philadelphia, Henry Conwell.
-Conwell-Egan Catholic High School in Fairless Hills, Pennsylvania, is named in honor of Egan and his successor.
+In 1869, after the construction of the Cathedral Basilica of Saints Peter and Paul on Logan Square, his remains were removed there and reburied in a crypt along with those of his successor in the see of Philadelphia, Henry Conwell.
+Conwell–Egan Catholic High School in Fairless Hills, Pennsylvania, is named in honor of Egan and his successor.